Lease Agreements By Type (6)

 6.)
 Notification of Transfer of the Property (§ 118A.244): A property that is transferred during the term of tenancy requires the landlord to inform the current tenant of the upcoming transfer.

 8.)
-Notice of Foreclosure Proceedings Associated with the Property (§ 118A.275): If the residence is in the process of foreclosure, then landlords must inform the incoming tenants of this status.
+Notice of Foreclosure Proceedings Associated with the Property (§ 118A.275): Landlords must disclose whenever the property is in or will be in foreclosure.

 When is Rent Due?

-Unpaid Rent: Landlords insist upon payment by explicitly addressing the issue with the tenant using a 7-day notice to pay or surrender.
+Unpaid Rent: Landlords explicitly address nonpayment with a 7-day notice to pay or surrender (NRS § 40.253).

 Late Fees